-Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base CONSERVING AND ENHANCING THE HISTORIC ENVIRONMENT Historic Environment Heritage assets should be conserved in a manner appropriate to this significance.
+Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base CONSERVING AND ENHANCING THE HISTORIC ENVIRONMENT Historic Environment Heritage assets should be conserved in a manner appropriate to their thissignificance.
 Taking account of 'the wider social, cultural, economic and environmental benefits' of conservation.
 Emphasises that new development can make a positive contribution to local character distinctiveness.
-Includes: Conserve and enhance the rural and built landscape Provide opportunities to value our heritage Protect historic buildings, Conservation Areas and the historic environment in general Protect our archaeological and geological heritage North Warwickshire Conservations Area Appraisals Historic Environment Assessment.
-Requires objectives to protect, manage and enhance the built heritage; to protect and enhance historic landscapes and the archaeological heritage and to encourage people to enjoy their local heritage.
+Includes: Conserve and enhance the rural and built landscape Provide opportunities to value our heritage Protect historic buildings, Conservation Areas and the historic environment in general Protect our archaeological and geological heritage European Convention on the Protection of the Archaeological Heritage (Revised) (1992) Planning (Listed Buildings and Conservation Areas) Act 1990 S.66, S69, S70 and S72 Ancient Monuments and Archaeological Areas Act 1979.
+NPPF PPG The Historic Environment and Site Allocations in Local Plans Historic England Advice Note 3.
+Historic England Heritage at Risk Register North Warwickshire Conservations Area Appraisals Historic Environment Assessment.
+Building a Stronger Economy' 'Ensuring the Vitality of Town Centres The Economic Value of the Heritage Sector Historic England (HE) Championing Heritage Improving Lives Future Strategy (2021)' Historic England (HE) Championing Heritage Improving Lives Future Strategy (2021) Requires objectives to protect, manage and enhance the built heritage; to protect and enhance historic landscapes and the archaeological heritage and to encourage people to enjoy their local heritage.
 Sustainability Issues and Problems The conservation and enhancement of North Warwickshire's heritage and archaeological assets and their setting.
-13 heritage assets are identified on the Heritage at Risk Register The protection of non-designated heritage assets within North Warwickshire.
+13 heritage assets are identified on the Heritage at Risk Register The protection of non-designated heritage assets within North Warwickshire including the Historic Canal network.
 There is a need to actively promote the character and distinctiveness of the Conservation Areas.
 Promote the conservation and enhance of the heritage assets within the Borough town centres to support the local economy.
 Using the Conservation Area appraisals, to inform choices about development and the design of proposals within and adjacent to those areas.